rainbow494/arch-1/doc/en-us/designing-for-resiliency-will-be-so-2013.markdown

 Here's a gloss of the essentials from his talk:

-## <span>Why Don’t Systems Fail More Often?</span>
+##     Why Don’t Systems Fail More Often?

-<span>The normal world is not well behaved.
+    The normal world is not well behaved.
 The real surprise is not that there are so many accidents but there are so few.
 Is this because of or in spite of our system designs?
 We all  have had the sense of barely escaping our just getting by.
 It seems like we should have crashes all the time.
 Why is that?
-What does that mean about IT design implementation and ops?</span>
+What does that mean about IT design implementation and ops?

-## <span>Summary of 25 years of Research</span>
+##     Summary of 25 years of Research

 *   **Story**.
 A hospital replaced all its pumps at once.
 A year later 20% of the pumps failed at the same time.
 The cause was a forced software upgrade set one year into the future that was required to happen or the unit would simply not accept new commands.
 Each individual step seemed to work and seemed fine at the time, but nobody saw the one year time bomb ticking.
 *   **The real world often produces surprises**, things you haven’t seen before.
 Sometimes these are an existential threat, that compromise your core missions.